davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

-**Modify The Code**
+**Modify the Code**

-Now lets modify our code to add support for the LEDs.
+Now let's modify our code to add support for the LEDs.
 We can incorporate and expand on what we learned about LEDs in Project 1.
 The new code includes

 - Lines 6 and 7, where we define the pins that we're going to use for the LEDs
 - Lines 15 and 16 in ```setup()```, where we initialize the LED pins for output.